No Nay Never

-No Nay Never (foaled 1 March 2011) is an American Thoroughbred racehorse.
+No Nay Never (foaled 1 March 2011) is a retired American Thoroughbred racehorse and breeding stallion.
 As a two-year-old he was unbeaten in three races and was best known for his exploits in Europe where he won the Norfolk Stakes at Royal Ascot in England and the Prix Morny in France.
 He was noted for his speed over sprint distances and was rated one of the best juvenile colts to race in Europe in 2013.
 As a three-year-old he won the Woodford Stakes and was narrowly beaten when favorite for the Breeders' Cup Turf Sprint.

 Background

 No Nay Never is an unusually large bay colt bred in Kentucky by Jayne Doi Johnson & David Sparrow.
 He was sired by Scat Daddy who won the Champagne Stakes in 2006 and the Florida Derby in 2007 before his racing career was ended by injury.
 Scat Daddy's other offspring include Daddy Long Legs and the American Oaks winner Lady of Shamrock.

 As a foal in November 2011, No Nay Never was consigned by Hunter Valley Farm to the Keeneland Breeding Stock sale where he was bought for $170,000 by Chestnut Valley.
 The colt was returned to the sales at Keeneland in September 2012 where he was sold for $95,000 to Cromwell Bloodstock.
 No Nay Never entered the ownership of Ice Wine Stables and was sent into training with Wesley Ward.
 He usually raced in a hood.